IvanL24/angular-fix-me-up-main/README.md

-# angular-fix-me-up-main
+# Angular-fix-me-up-main
- * Code assessment using Angular and Next
+ # Code assessment using Angular and Next

- ** TODOs:
+ ## TODOs:
  1 the header (footer) needs to run flush to the top (bottom) and sides 2 We've setup these routes and have them on the page but they aren't working 3 Use Semantic HTML properly, what's wrong with this usage of main